PierreSenellart/provsql/doc/TODO/probability-evaluation.md

 ### 3. HAVING marginal-vector engine: the residual shapes

+**Note (approximate coverage already exists for these residuals).** The direct-sampling route of item 2 evaluates the actual aggregate over each sampled world regardless of join laminarity, so the residuals below (branch-spanning SUM, UNION/EXCEPT re-using a base tuple) already get a sound `(eps,delta)` estimate on an approximate request: when the laminar engine bails, the surviving aggregate comparator is sampled.
+The items here are about the remaining **exact** (PTIME) coverage.

 The laminar / cross-product engine covers COUNT / SUM / MIN / MAX / AVG at
 arbitrary hierarchical depth.
 The genuine residuals: